thomas-choi/Fin-Agents/README.md

 ### Diagram Explanation
 - **Data Flow**:
-  - AWS Lambda functions, deployed via Serverless, collect data from Yahoo Finance and Nasdaq, storing it in MySQL (structured), MongoDB (non-structured), and AWS S3 (unstructured files).
+  - AWS Lambda functions, deployed via Serverless, collect data from Yahoo Finance and Nasdaq, storing it in MySQL (structured), PostgreSQL (non-structured), and AWS S3 (unstructured files).
   - Processed data, labeled by timeline, is used to train models for trends, support/resistance levels, volatility, and other objectives.
   - Trained models are combined using ensemble methods or MoE to produce trading signals (e.g., buy/sell/hold, position sizing).
   - The production pipeline generates stock market analysis, including trading signals.